EquiContact: A Hierarchical SE(3) Vision-to-Force Equivariant Policy for Spatially Generalizable Contact-rich Tasks: Solution Approach

 \subsection{EquiContact}

-The proposed EquiContact method comprises the high-level Diff-EDF, which serves as a high-level vision planner that provides the reference frame to be fed to GCEV, and the low-level G-CompACT, which handles fine-grained movement and contact interaction during insertion using real-time vision and force feedback.
-The overall pipeline of the EquiContact is presented in Fig.~\ref{fig:equi_contact}.
-Here, we demonstrate that the proposed EquiContact possesses the equivariance property.
-Let EquiContact be written as $h_\theta$ so that $h_\theta(g, g_{ref}, F_e) \mapsto \fg$, i.e., $h_\theta:\SE \times \SE \times se^*(3) \to se^*(3)$. \begin{proposition} The EquiContact Policy $h_\theta$ is equivariant if it is described relative to the spatial frame. \end{proposition} \begin{proof} Suppose that the Assumption~\ref{assump:1} and \ref{assump:2} hold.
-Let the object of interest, e.g., a peg for the picking task and a hole for the placing task, be observed by $\calO^{ref}$, $I_{w}$ with its pose given by $g_{ref}$, so that the left-translated $g_l \cdot g_{ref}$ is observed by $g_{l}\circ \calO^{ref}$ from the point cloud, and $g_l \circ I_{w}$ by the left-translated end-effector attached wrist camera as described in Fig.~\ref{fig:group_action_on_image}.
+The proposed EquiContact method comprises the high-level Diff-EDF and the low-level G-CompACT.
+In Proposition~\ref{proposition:2}, we demonstrate that if an $\SE$ equivariant reference frame estimator, such as Diff-EDF, is used, then the resulting EquiContact possesses the equivariance property.
+Let EquiContact be written as $h_\Theta$ so that $h_\Theta(g, g_{ref}, F_e) \mapsto \fg$, i.e., {$h_\Theta:\SE \times \SE \times \mathbb{R}^6 \to \mathbb{R}^6$. \begin{proposition} Suppose that the Assumption~\ref{assump:1} holds.
+The EquiContact policy $h_\Theta$ is equivariant if it is described relative to the spatial frame. \end{proposition} The proof is shown in the Appendix~\ref {Sec:proof_of_Props}.